 A document's classification level isn't just a label; it's a complete set of instructions for its entire lifecycle.
 From creation to destruction, the classification dictates who can see it, where it can be stored, and how it can be moved.
 As the sensitivity of the information increases, so do the layers of protection.
 Think of it as a security protocol that gets stricter with each step up the ladder, from Restricted to Top Secret.
 These protocols are not suggestions; they are mandatory rules designed to prevent unauthorized disclosure and protect national security.
 The core principles revolve around three key areas: controlling who has access, defining rules for storage and transfer, and vetting the people who handle the information.

-Controlling Access to Information
+Controlling Who Can Access the Information

 Access to classified information is governed by two fundamental principles: a security clearance and the "need to know."
 Just because someone has a Top Secret clearance doesn't mean they can view every Top Secret document.
 As the name implies, they must have a legitimate, job-related reason to access the specific information.
 Only certain people can access classified information; they need both a security clearance and a "need to know."
 This system creates compartments, ensuring that sensitive data is only shared with individuals whose duties absolutely require it, minimizing the risk of exposure even among trusted personnel.